My intent here is to be non-committal and unbiased. However, I don't have

 pages that refer here use the old URL.
 Still, interested people found their

-way here, and fairly recently Google let this back into the top few links.
+way here, and for quite a while Google let this back into the top few links.

 Please forward me any links or accounts that you think should be

 included here.
 If I think they add to the story, I'll incorporate